 Cadmium is a metal found naturally in the earth's crust.
-Pure cadmium is a soft, silver-white metal; however, its unusual to find it in its pure form.
-Its commonly found in combination with other elements such as oxygen (cadmium oxide) or sulphur (cadmium sulphate).
+Pure cadmium is a soft, silver-white metal; however, it's unusual to find it in its pure form.
+It is commonly found in combination with other elements, such as oxygen (cadmium oxide) or sulphur (cadmium sulphate).

 Cadmium is also used in industry.
 The cadmium used in industry is a byproduct of zinc, lead, and copper refining.
 Industrial uses of cadmium include production of metal plating, rechargeable batteries, paint pigments, and plastics.